Nucleomics-VIB/bionano-tools/README.md

 The files are created next to the input file and are made invisible with a starting '.'.
 This can easily be changed in the code.

-Type the script name followed by -h will list all available parameters

 **bnxsplitter.pl -h**
 ```bash
 You must provide a BNX file with -i